sbryngelson/academic-website-template/_pages/research.md

 <div class="row align-items-end">
 <div class="col-md-9 col-sm-12">
  <h4>An _in silico_ microfluidics and microcirculation</h4>
-I develop simulation tools for the cellular flows that occur _in vivo_ and in biomicrofluidic devices.
+I create simulation methods for the cellular flows that occur _in vivo_ and in biomicrofluidic devices.
 These tools are composed of physical models for the cells and particles and numerical methods to solve for their motion.
 These are implemented in <a href="{{ site.url }}{{ site.baseurl }}/software/" target="_blank">RBC3D</a>, my state-of-the-art flow solver that resolves <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-PRF-16.pdf" target="_blank">all particle-scale interactions</a>.
 Coupling RBC3D with <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-PRF-18.pdf" target="_blank">stability and optimization tools</a> I discovered: